 You just got engaged!
 There are so many moving parts to planning a wedding.
 Planning and preparing for your engagement session is just a small piece of the wedding planning process, and I know that can feel overwhelming as well.
-On top of this, there are so many amazing locations in NYC to have your engagement photos made.
+On top of this, there are so many amazing locations to have your NYC engagement photos made.
 Where to start?
-I’m an NYC engagement photographer and created this list that includes some of the more iconic NYC locations, and some places that are lesser known.
+I am often taking NYC engagement photos and created this list that includes some of the more iconic NYC locations, and some places that are lesser known.
 We may even be able to visit multiple locations on this list, depending on their proximity to each other and the length of your engagement session.
 Many of these locations are not only great places to have engagement photos, but wedding photos made as well, if they are close to your wedding venue in NYC.

-As a wedding and engagement photographer in NYC, I’ve created this list of the best locations for engagement sessions in the city to help you narrow it down and give you some ideas.
-If you’d like to talk more about having me photograph your engagement session, please get in touch!
+As a photographer who takes many NYC engagement photos, I’ve created this list of the best locations for engagement sessions in the city to help you narrow it down.
+Hopefully this will give you some ideas.
+If you’d like to talk more about having me take your NYC engagement photos, please get in touch!

 The Brooklyn Bridge is one of those iconic landmarks in New York City that immediately comes to mind when one thinks of NYC.
 With its breathtaking views of Manhattan, the bridge offers an unforgettable backdrop to any NYC engagement photo session.